-Since a parent’s role is critical to a student’s academic success, parents should frequently check Sycamore (check out the Sycamore app!) in order to stay apprised of a student’s grades.
+Since a parent’s role is critical to a student’s academic success.
 The following information may be helpful to strengthen student academic performance—whether or not a student is struggling.

 - www.how-to-study.com